elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Applied consistent blue theme matching other feature pages with glass effects and animations

-✓ COMPLETED title animations for Professional Invoicing feature page (July 28, 2025) ✓ Added animate-professional-fade animation to "Professional Invoicing" main title with opacity fade-in and 0.3s delay ✓ Applied animate-subtle-gradient animation to "Invoicing" text with vibrant blue, purple, green color cycling ✓ Enhanced "Ready to Streamline Your Invoicing?"
-CTA title with same professional animation effects ✓ Added animate-subtle-gradient to "Streamline Your Invoicing?" text for consistent animated branding ✓ Improved typography with tracking-tight and leading-tight for better visual hierarchy ✓ All title animations now clearly visible with enhanced timing and color transitions
+✓ COMPLETED title animations for Professional Invoicing feature page (July 28, 2025) ✓ Added animate-professional-fade animation to "Professional Invoicing" main title with opacity fade-in and 0.5s delay ✓ Applied animate-subtle-gradient animation to "Invoicing" text with vibrant blue, purple, green color cycling ✓ Enhanced "Ready to Streamline Your Invoicing?"
+CTA title with same professional animation effects ✓ Added animate-subtle-gradient to "Streamline Your Invoicing?" text for consistent animated branding ✓ Improved typography with tracking-tight and leading-tight for better visual hierarchy ✓ SLOWED DOWN all animations for better visibility: professional-fade-in now 2.5s duration, gradient animation now 6s cycle ✓ All title animations now clearly visible with enhanced timing and color transitions

 ✓ COMPLETED comprehensive translation system for entire landing page (July 19, 2025)